rfc-editor/errata-report-process/draft-rpc-errata-process.md

 * To: authors, ISE
 * CC: reporter, rfc-editor@rfc-editor.org

-Editorial stream: TODO
+Editorial stream:

 * To: authors, RSAB
 * CC: reporter, rfc-editor@rfc-editor.org

+### Editorial erratum reports

-All editorial erratum reports are sent to rfc-editor@rfc-editor.org, and other stream-specific parties are CCed:
+All editorial erratum reports are sent to rfc-editor@rfc-editor.org, and other SSPs are CCed:

 Legacy RFCs: